dylan-k/elite-configs/voice/EDDI/README.md

 2. symlink `custom.json` to `%AppData%\EDDI\personalities`
 3. symlink `eddi.json` to  `%APPDATA%\EDDI`
-4. run EDDI and select the new settings via `Speech Responder > Active Personality settings`
+4. run EDDI and select the new settings via `Speech Responder > Active Personality settings` 5 In voicemeeter, import the profile `eddi.vap` from EDDI's install folder

 See also